 The Chef was my cosmic twin, so she embraced him as well.
 When the Painter grew heavy, they could confide and enjoy relaxed good cheer.
 She could be comforted by his hearty affability.
 She could laugh with no malice at his foolish dalliances.

 Yet, while the Painter stewed, I was in a bubble of delight.
-Asia was a movie I watched every day, always the same yet ever new and intriguing.
+Astrid was a movie I watched every day, always the same yet ever new and intriguing.
 I was happy.
 Happy to exist.
 Happy to be admired for my intellect.
 Happy to stoke each merging of profundities into sexual combustion night after night.

 Beneath December’s fallen leaves, the trail persisted.
 The Painter needed to draw the reality nipping at my heels.
 Needed to become heady on linseed oil.
 Needed to be the self-creation that was me.
 The Painter needed, needed, yet I felt I had all I could want.

-Asia lived for each season, but the holidays more than the others.
+Astrid lived for each season, but the holidays more than the others.
 An icy nose.
 Carols in malls.
 Scattered relations in for the holidays.
 The welcome touch of her parent’s adoration.
 She enjoyed a bliss that could so simply be mine if the Painter would just play along.

 An hour or so into the new year, my studio began to fill with post-partiers, weary waiters, and musicians tired of the Auld Lang Syne.
 Through the streets, parks, and alleys they came.
 From black box theaters and auditoriums hot with electronics.
 From dance halls and candlelit restaurants.
 From present and past.
-We greeted them on the landing as a pair, Asia and I.
+We greeted them on the landing as a pair, Astrid and I.

 An old friend kissed me on the cheek and spoke of my companion’s beauty.
 I glowed, maybe not a little from the charred embers of the Painter’s unease.

 The Chef, wrapped in colorful woolens, approached with crew and trays of sumptuous fare.
 He bade his people take the Painter’s direction, and I led them into the warmth.
-Remaining on the landing, he embraced Asia and kissed her with unpent ardor.
+Remaining on the landing, he embraced Astrid and kissed her with unpent ardor.
 Like a creation from his oven, she was ready.

 I think now of how we gushed praise at the delicious surprises from the Chef’s cafe.
 How we oohed and aahed its appearance, lusted to consume at its seductive aromas, and melted inside from its rapturous flavors.
 He was the master, yes.
 But what about that which he created?
 The object of our desire, what does it want?